 Sending money overseas can involve the following costs:

 - Transaction fees charged by a financial institution when you are sending money to an overseas bank account;

 - Receiving or processing fees often may have to be paid by your overseas recipient for processing the transfer;

-- Intermediary fees are charged by intermediary banks.
-When your bank's correspondent bank in the foreign country happens to be different from the recipient's bank, that third-party or intermediary will also charge for the service;
+- Intermediary banks charge intermediary fees.
+When your bank’s correspondent bank in the foreign country happens to be different from the recipient’s bank, that third party or intermediary will also charge for the service;

 - Cancellation and amendment fees are payable if you wish to cancel or amend the transfer of funds overseas.

 Beyond bank charges, the international currency exchange rates used by various transfer companies and platforms can significantly affect your transfer cost.
 Here are some useful terms for foreign exchange (FX) transactions.